Former Olympian Ryan Lochte Explains The Lessons Learned After Going From Millionaire To Living Paycheck-to-Paycheck

-This month, the 36-year-old swimmer made one final attempt at returning to the Olympics, coming up just short, effectively ending his career in a sport he once dominated.
+In 2021, the 36-year-old swimmer made one final attempt at returning to the Olympics, coming up just short, effectively ending his career in a sport he once dominated.

-Lochte’s fell both professionally and financially, going from earning top money to suddenly living paycheck-to-paycheck.
+Lochte fell both professionally and financially, going from earning top money to suddenly living paycheck-to-paycheck.
 The father of two shared the lessons he learned with CNBC Make It.

 ‘Putting Money Away, Even If It’s $5’